Assembling your view…

 City data is refreshed monthly from Census Bureau population estimates, Zillow rent and home price indices, BLS salary data, and Tax Foundation tax rates.
 Last updated: 2026.

-The median home price in Madison is $415,530, which is 5.4× the local median income.
-Most median-income households would stretch to buy at this ratio.
+The median home price in Milwaukee is $216,278, which is 4.2× the local median income.
+It's on the edge of affordability for median-income households.
 The national median home price is $467,370.

 Wisconsin has a 7.65% state income tax rate.
 Combined state and local sales tax averages 5.44%, and the effective property tax rate is 1.51%.